Michael-Cowie/Notes/Math/proofs/geometry/exterior_angle_theorem.md

     \boxed{a + b = e}
 $$

-This concludes that the exterior angle $ e $ is the sum of the two interior angles that non-adjacent to the exterior angle.
+This concludes that the exterior angle $e$ is the sum of the two interior angles that non-adjacent to the exterior angle.